BF591-R/assignment-1-base-r-QingC0913/README.md

 ### Instructions

-Please use the github classroom link provided on blackboardto create your own repo for this assignment.
+Please use the github classroom link provided on blackboard to create your own repo for this assignment.

 The project is laid out as such: